 Research areas: Microbial Diversity; Bioprospecting of Extremophilic microorganisms; Cyanobacterial toxins; Cyanobacterial Biotechnology.

-Facilities: ELISA reader, Thermocycler, Culture racks for cyanobacteria and algae, Laminar air flow, Deep freezer, etc.
+Facilities: ELISA reader, Thermocycler, Culture racks for cyanobacteria and micro-algae, Laminar air flow, Deep freezer, etc.

 3. Public Health Genomics Laboratory